RLewis11769/holberton-headphones/README.md

 -  Personally, I always start to build a web page from outside to inside and from top to bottom.
 You can try another way - but you should structure in a way so you can implement a component and not get lost with HTML tags
 - Reset CSS styling (aka normalize)
 - Use variables
-- Use simple/“as generic as you can” CSS selectors.
+- Use simple/generic CSS selectors.
 Avoid using super specific CSS selectors as much as possible
 - Use a simple HTML structure - div containers are your friend!
 - If your computer has missing fonts, you can find them here: [source-sans-pro](https://www.fontsquirrel.com/fonts/source-sans-pro) and [Spin-Cycle-OT](https://www.fontsquirrel.com/fonts/Spin-Cycle-OT)

 ## Features

 - An attempt was made at accessability.
-No Axe issues except "Elements must have sufficient color contrast" which is a design element I have no control over.
+No [axe Dev Tools](https://www.deque.com/axe/devtools/) issues except "Elements must have sufficient color contrast" which is a design element I have no control over.
 - Pentagons in the "results" section were drawn as an svg image rather than using the png image provided.
 - Navigation menu links work to navigate to different sections of page.
 Social media links do not work.
 - I personally think it's very cleanly written and laid out :)